the-teachingRSE-project/competencies/competencies.md

 despite friendly competition, shares the common goal of gaining knowledge for its own sake and not just for personal or commercial gain.
-Thereby they know, that they are part of a bigger cycle that involves many other parties in and outside of their domain, and also that their software can be utilized at different stages of the research cycle by different people.
+Thereby they know, that they are part of a bigger cycle that involves many other parties in and outside of their domain, and also that their software can be utilised at different stages of the research cycle by different people.
 Like other researchers, RSEs are open to discussions and arguments beyond their own expertise and appreciate the underlying principles of good research, like publications, review and reproducibility.